CyberTrust

 CyberTrust was a security services company formed in Virginia in November 2004 from the merger of TruSecure and Betrusted.
-Betrusted previously acquired GTE Cybertrust.
+Betrusted previously acquired GTE Cybertrust for $3.2 million.
 Cybertrust acquired a large stake in Ubizen, a European security services firm based in Belgium, to become one of the largest information security firms in the world.
 It was acquired by Verizon Business in 2007.
 In 2015, the CyberTrust root certificates were acquired by DigiCert, Inc., a leading global Certificate Authority (CA) and provider of trusted identity and authentication services.

 History

 CyberTrust was founded as a subsidiary of GTE Corporation's Government Systems Information Security Directorate.
 It focused on security services for electronic commerce.
 These included authentication, privacy, integrity and non-repudiation using Public Key Encryption technology.
 In 2000, GTE sold CyberTrust to Ireland-based security company Baltimore Technologies for $150 million.
 In 2003, Baltimore Technologies divested its operating companies, including all digital certificate operations to BeTrusted Holdings, Inc. A year later in September 2004, BeTrusted announced its intention to merge with former competitor TruSecure Corporation and in November the resulting company was incorporated in Virginia as CyberTrust.
 Verizon Business then acquired Cybertrust in 2007, reuniting it with its former parent (Verizon was created by the merger of GTE and Bell Atlantic).
 Financial terms were not disclosed.
 In 2015, the CyberTrust root certificates were acquired by DigiCert, Inc., a leading global Certificate Authority (CA) and provider of trusted identity and authentication services.
 The financial terms were not disclosed.

 Cybertrust used its majority shareholding to dilute the remaining Ubizen shares, forcing it to acquire the remaining shares and delist Ubizen in 2005.

 Betrusted was originally created by PWC and sold to One Equity Partners, a division of Bank 1.
 One Equity Partners also purchased 90 East and SecureNet (who bought the PKI component of Baltimore and the gateway operations of iSecure).